CPAN-Security/security.metacpan.org/docs/supplychain-sbom.md

         package_curator --> package_distributor
     }

-    note right of ecosystem_package
-        May have downstream package ecosystems
-        May be Public or Private
-    end note

     package_distributor --> ecosystem_integrator

     state "Integrator Environment" as ecosystem_integrator {
         [*] --> developer
     }

-    note right of ecosystem_integrator
-        Does NOT publish Open Source
-        Has a project development lifecycle
-    end note

     developer --> auditor_internal
     developer --> ecosystem_prod